Macks0/Opening_Shift/README.md

 # Opening_Shift
-This will serve as the repository for our VR project
 # Opening Shift (VR Game) is a virtual reality coffee shop simulation built in Unity.
 It puts the player in the role of a barista starting their morning shift, where they prepare drinks, interact with equipment, and work in a fully VR environment.

 This was developed as part of a college game development project to explore immersive interaction and gameplay in VR.